dominikj111/JigsawFlow/README.md

 Applications are built through **additive composition**:

-1. Start with minimal core (DI registry + main thread module)
+1. Start with minimal core (singleton registry + main thread module)
 2. Add functionality by installing interface-compliant modules
 3. Modules self-register their capabilities upon loading (modules can focus on or contain multiple solutions)